Krutik090/PHISHING-GAME/README.md

 ```

----

-## 🔖 Short Description (for GitHub "About" section)

-> A Node.js-based phishing simulation game for cybersecurity awareness and training, with fake login capture and log tracking.

----

 Let me know if you want to:
 - Add quiz redirection after login capture
 - Automatically send captured data to an admin dashboard